goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 1. **Mathematical**: Keep our quadratic approximation M valid
 2. **Statistical**: Prevent importance sampling ratios from exploding

-**The connection**: When policies change too much, both our lower bound approximation AND our importance sampling become unreliable.
+When policies change too much, both our lower bound approximation AND our importance sampling become unreliable.
 Trust regions keep us in the safe zone for both.

-Optimal Importance Sampling
+**Optimal Importance Sampling**

 Before diving into TRPO, let's understand what makes importance sampling work best.
 The accuracy of our expected value estimate increases with more samples, but what's the optimal sampling distribution?